Andrehatlo/andrehatlo.github.io/_posts/2019-01-11-typescript-summery.md

 ---

-TypeScript is built by Microsoft, by one of its creators Anders Hejlsberg, a danish software engineer known for Turbo Pascal and Delphi.
+TypeScript is built by Microsoft.
 Its open source, developed public at [https://github.com/Microsoft/TypeScript](https://github.com/Microsoft/TypeScript).

-It's a superset of ECMAScript 2015, also know as ES6, which means that any valid JS is also valid TypeScript.
-So if you ever wrote a line of JavaScript, you already wrote a line of TypeScript code!
+A superset of ECMAScript 2015, also know as ES6, which means that any valid JS is also valid TypeScript.

 Run `npm install -g typescript`  to globally install the TypeScript compiler on your system, available to you using the `tsc` command.